-SERVICE ATTACHMENT of DOCUSIGN EU ADVANCED SIGNATURE for DOCUSIGN SIGNATURE
+EU ADVANCED SIGNATURE ATTACHMENT for DOCUSIGN SIGNATURE

-“Archiving Policy” means all legal, functional, operational, technical and security rules that Customer must establish, implement and respect for the management of Signer identification.
+“Archiving Policy” means all legal, functional, operational, technical, and security rules that Customer must establish, implement, and respect for the management of Signer identification.

-“Certificate(s)” mean(s) the Certificate generated by DocuSign France via the Service for a Signer, used by that Signer to electronically sign an eDocument addressed thereto by an Authorized User, via the Service.
+“Certificate(s)” means the Certificate generated by DocuSign France via the Service for a Signer, used by that Signer to electronically sign an eDocument addressed thereto by an Authorized User, via the Service.
 Each Certificate contains information such as the identity of the Signer that includes the name and/or alias, the Public Key of the Signer, the lifecycle of the Certificate, the identity of the RA, and the signature of the issuing CA.

-“Certification Authority” (or “CA”) is DocuSign France, the authority that generates Certificates and manages the Certificate lifecycle (issuance, renewal, revocation) on the request of the Registration Authority, in accordance with the rules and practices defined in its Certificate Policy(cies) and the associated Certification Practice Statement.
+“Certification Authority” (or “CA”) is DocuSign France, the authority that generates Certificates and manages the Certificate lifecycle (issuance, renewal, revocation) on the request of the Registration Authority, in accordance with the rules and practices defined in its Certificate Policy(ies) and the associated Certification Practice Statement.
 The DocuSign contracting entity described in Section 12 (Contracting Entity, Governing Law and Venue) of the MSA acts as agent for DocuSign France as CA hereunder.

-“Certificate Policy(ies)” mean(s) the set of rules published by the CA, and describing the general characteristics of the Certificates that it issues.
+“Certificate Policy(ies)” means the set of rules published by the CA, and describing the general characteristics of the Certificates that it issues.
 A Certificate Policy describes the obligations and responsibilities of the CA, the RA, Signers, Certificate requesters and any other PKI component involved in the management of a Certificate lifecycle.
 The Certificate Policy(ies) of DocuSign France and its(their) successive update(s) can be accessed on DocuSign France’s website (https://www.docusign.fr/societe/certification-policies), and are an integral part of this Agreement.

-“Documentation” means the commercial, functional and technical documentation relating to the Service and provided by DocuSign to Customer, including DocuSign France's applicable Certificate Policies.
+“Documentation” means the commercial, functional, and technical documentation relating to the Service and provided by DocuSign to Customer, including DocuSign France's applicable Certificate Policies.
 Documentation can be in a paper format, on a magnetic storage medium or in any other format used by DocuSign.
 Documentation provided by DocuSign may be offered in either English and/or French.

 “eIDAS” means EU Regulation No. 910/2014.

-“Transaction(s)” mean(s) the performance of a signature process, defined by a set of eDocuments submitted for electronic Signature by one or more Signer(s).
+“Transaction(s)” means the performance of a signature process, defined by a set of eDocuments submitted for electronic Signature by one or more Signers.

 2. EU ADVANCED SIGNATURE.

 2.4 Certification Services.
-DocuSign acknowledges and agrees that, DocuSign France, in its capacity as Certificate Authority, shall be responsible for the proper functioning of the Service’s components and the compliance of its Certificate management system and procedures with the provisions set forth in applicable Certificate Policy(ies).
+DocuSign France, in its capacity as Certificate Authority, shall be responsible for the proper functioning of the Service’s components and the compliance of its Certificate management system and procedures with the provisions set forth in applicable Certificate Policy(ies).
 DocuSign France shall technically manage the lifecycle of Signer Certificates throughout their validity period to meet the needs relating to the use of the Service, in accordance with the terms and conditions defined in the applicable Certificate Policies.
 The characteristics of the Signer Certificates as well as the terms and conditions applying to the management of their lifecycles are defined in the applicable Certificate Policy(ies).

 3. CUSTOMER RESPONSIBILITIES.